Qbix/cordova-plugin-q/README.md

 ```

 ## chooseImage
 Open native view where user can navigate through webbrowser and select some image.
 Link on selected image will receive in `successCallback`.
-Return selected image as link.
+Return selected image as link or in base64.

 ### Parameters
 -__initialUrl__: `initialUrl` which browser open automatically after invoking this method.